PakRTsensen/General-Reasoner-TPU/README.md

 ✅ Small 7B/14B models achieve robust cross-domain rewards; It boosts MMLU-Pro performance by 13%.<br>
 ✅ Our method does not require any additional SFT.

-Check out our [technical report](https://github.com/TIGER-AI-Lab/General-Reasoner/blob/main/General_Reasoner.pdf) for the details!
+Check out our [Arxiv Paper](https://arxiv.org/abs/2505.14652) for the details!

 ## Highlights